 Depending on the time of day, there are a variety of restaurants in Nice worth a visit.

 Attimi – simply put: a 4.5 out of 5 star pizzeria and Italian restaurant.
 Traditional preparation with organically grown ingredients make for a great Italian dining experience.
 Address: 56 bd Jean Jaurès

 Acchiardo Restaurant – an institution in town and a reference for the ‘niçois’ cuisine.
 Owned by the same family for 4 generations.
 If you’re lucky you’ll have a tall and handsome waiter who’s friendly, speaks good English and just happens to be gay.
 Address: 38 rue Droite

 Café Marché – this café is located in backstreets of old Nice and their food comes from the fresh produce from the morning’s market.
 It’s well known for the vintage atmosphere, American pastries and burgers.
 Another good option for a Sunday brunch which is available until 5pm.
 Address: 2 Rue Barillerie

 Nice Gay Bars and Lounges

 Nice has a really good and growing gay nightlife scene.
 In fact, Nice is probably only second to Paris as a gay friendly destination with so many nightlife options.
 Most places are only busy on weekends since locals tend to just go out for an aperitif or cocktails at a restaurant or café on weeknights.
-Download the full guide for more information and additional listings for nightlife options.

 Nice Gay Clubs and Parties